benhutchinson/Instagram/README.md

 - How to load icons from a sprite file

-- The advantage and control rgba() values give you over background opacity vs applying opacity to the whole container element
+- The advantage and control rgba() values give you over background opacity vs applying opacity to the whole container element.
+[A fantastic CSS resource that taught me this is here.](http://www.atozcss.com/episodes/)

 ```css
    background: rgba(0,0,0,0.7);
 ```